-Use the following best practices for update and maintenance of VMware DRS clusters and its member hosts that are configured as target platforms in PlateSpin Migrate.
+Use the following best practices for the maintenance and update of VMware DRS clusters and its member hosts that are configured as target platforms in PlateSpin Migrate.

 Before you begin VMware maintenance or update: